Breathometer: The Breathometer

 The Breathometer was a small device that plugged into the audio jack of a smartphone, coupled with a dedicated app that reads the user's blood alcohol content (BAC).
 The app utilized the smartphone to provide the processing power, which allowed the device to be small enough to fit on a standard keychain.
 If the user's BAC level was over the legal limit, the app displayed one-click calls to local taxi services, friends from contact lists living close by, or local hotels.

 Sample beta units were handed out at the 2013 SXSW in Austin, Texas.
 The app was shut down in 2017 as the result of a settlement with the FTC.

 Mint

 The company pivoted transforming its technology into a new product to measure bad breath and oral health, called Mint.
 Breathometer released the Mint in September 2016.
-Sensors in the device measured sulfur compounds associated with bad breath and that scientists associate with periodontitis aka gum disease.
+Sensors in the device measured sulfur compounds associated with bad breath and that scientists associate with periodontitis, also known as gum disease.
 The company partnered with Philips to bundle the Mint with Sonicare oral health products.
-As of 2021, the Mint is no longer available on its site or Amazon.
+As of 2026, the Mint is no longer available on its site or Amazon.